rcpch/digital-growth-charts-server/README.md

 It is envisaged that once established and validated, older age groups can be included, and other growth references.

-It is planned that the API will in future be able to receive longitudinal growth data of individual children as an array, with a view to making some interpretations on their growth pattern and trajectory.
+It is planned that the API will in future be able to receive longitudinal growth data of individual children as an array, with a view to making some interpretations on their growth pattern and trajectory, as well as *'thrive lines'*[5][6](#references)

 It separately aimed that this project in future standardise the data format for all growth references.

 An additional future objective is to create a respository of all available growth references.

+### References
+1. Cole TJ, Freeman JV, Preece MA.
+British 1990 growth reference centiles for weight, height, body mass index and head circumference fitted by maximum penalized likelihood.
+Stat Med 1998;17:407-29.
+2. Cole TJ, Freeman JV, Preece MA.
+1998.
+British 1990 growth reference centiles for weight, height, body mass index and head circumference fitted by maximum penalized likelihood.
+Stat Med 17(4):407-29
+3. WHO Multicentre Growth Reference Study Group.
+WHO Child Growth Standards: Length/Height-for-age, Weight-for-age, Weight-for-length, Weight-for-height and Body Mass Index-for age.
+Methods and Development.
+2006.
+ISBN    92 4 154693 X.
+4. WHO Multicentre Growth Reference Study Group.
+WHO Child Growth Standards: Head circumference-for-age, arm circumference-for-age, triceps skinfold-for-age and subscapular skinfold-for age.
+Methods and Development.
+2007.
+ISBN 978 92 4 154718 5.
+5. 3-in-1 weight monitoring chart.
+T Cole, Lancet.
+1997 Jan 11;349(9045):102-3.
+6. A chart to predict adult height from a child’s current height.
+T Cole, C Wright, Annals of Human Biology, November–December 2011; 38(6): 662–668